If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Technical Changes

 The v1.1 release of Japanese Yellow ("Rev 1") changes the contents of restart vector 0x38 (rst $38) from jp F080 (arbitrary code execution in Echo RAM of D080 on an actual Game Boy) to point to another rst $38 (0xFF).
-The purpose of this original jp F080 is unknown, except it appears too in some other Game Boy games such as Bonk's Adventure and may have been some kind of debug handler.
+The purpose of this original jp F080 is unknown.
+This also appears in other Game Boy games, such as Bonk's Adventure, and may have been some kind of debug handler.

-The later change to another rst $38 is the cause of the infamous blue bar freeze pattern which was carried forward to the localisations as well, because the continuous jump back to 0x38 overwrites the stack and later the rest of the memory, including the VRAM with a continuous 00 39 pattern.
+The later change to another rst $38 is the cause of the infamous blue bar freeze pattern which was carried over to localizations as well.
+The continuous jump back to 0x38 overwrites the stack, and then all usable memory, with a continuous 00 39 pattern.

-Another example of a change is the data block at 0xF32AA (in bank 0x3C after Vermilion Gym trash can data), which has been greatly altered.
+Another example of a change is the altered data block at 0xF32AA (in bank 0x3C, after Vermilion Gym trash can data.)

 (Source: CasualPokéPlayer/Torchickens)